Battelle/PaperMachete/README.md

 Now that you have data in Grakn, you can use option `[3]`.
 This will kick off all scripts in `/queries` against the keyspace of your choice.
 If you write your own query patterns, just throw them in `/queries` and option `[3]` will run them too.

-## Checkout the talk from DerbyCon
+## Check out the talk from DerbyCon
 https://youtu.be/OsRQEHmGUMk?t=1665